Caykroyd/Othello-fuzzy-self-learning/README.txt

 The project consisted on creating a system for playing the Othello board-game (a simplified version of Go).
 In all previous studies analysed, the machine-player had been trained upon either large databases of games or with the aid of already consolidated world-class game-playing machines.
-The novelty of my approach, however, was in the use Genetic Algorithms to train a population of machine-players by playing against each other.
-This meant that there was NO external data, human or machine input.
-The training was totally unsupervised.
+The novelty of the approach was in the use genetic algorithms to train a population of machine-players against each other in an unsupervised environment.

 The chief concepts behind the algorithms were the Minimax Search algorithm, a Heuristic-Fuzzy Evaluation function coupled with preprocessing of the othello board parameters, as well as the